Salisbury railway station, Adelaide: History

-The railway line through Salisbury opened in June 1857, initially running north as far as Smithfield.
-The line was extended to Gawler and Kapunda in 1860 and Burra by 1870 to exploit the copper mining boom in those areas.
+The railway line to Salisbury opened on Monday 29th December 1856 before extending north to Smithfield in June 1857 and then Gawler in October 1857.
+The line was further extended to Kapunda in 1860 and Burra by 1870 to exploit the copper mining boom in those areas.

 The line through Salisbury became the South Australian Railways' broad gauge Main North line, used by a variety of local and country trains, and also by passengers and freight travelling long distances to Broken Hill, Alice Springs and Kalgoorlie, (although all these interstate journeys involved changing trains at break-of-gauge stations).

 In 1925, a junction was installed north of Salisbury when a new line was built to Redhill, in the state's mid-north.
 By 1937, this line was extended to Port Pirie and was used by the broad gauge East-West express, which connected with the Commonwealth Railways Trans-Australian service to Kalgoorlie.

 In 1941, a second junction was installed north of Salisbury, from which a 6 km branch line served a large, hurriedly built World War II munitions complex at Penfield, the area is now known as Edinburgh.
 During the war years, many hundreds of workers were conveyed to three stations on the central line of the branch since Salisbury was a largely rural community and most of the workforce had to be brought in from other districts.
 The central line terminated in a balloon loop to enable trains to return to Adelaide without locomotives having to "change ends" of their train.
 Several miles of sidings ran from the central line to munitions buildings, which were very widely separated for safety reasons.
 A more limited peak hour service to Penfield continued after the war, serving staff at the UK and Australian governments' Weapons Research Establishment, later to become the Defence Science and Technology Organisation.
 All trains were withdrawn in January 1991, due to low patronage and the need to fund an upgrade of the degraded track.